Porto: Private Tour to the Historic Center in a Classic Car

 Stop 1 Pass by

-The Luís I Bridge is one of Porto's most iconic engineering works, linking the city to Vila Nova de Gaia.
-Designed by Gustave Eiffel's disciple, the bridge has an impressive metal structure and offers breathtaking panoramic views of the Douro River and the city.
-During the crossing, visitors can appreciate the beauty of the banks and the urban landscape.
-The walk along the upper deck, 60 meters high, offers a unique experience, with the sound of the water and the coming and going of the boats.
-It's a perfect spot for photos, especially at sunrise or sunset, when the colors reflect in the calm waters of the Douro.
+The Luís I Bridge is one of Porto's most iconic engineering feats, connecting the city to Vila Nova de Gaia.
+Designed by a disciple of Gustave Eiffel, the bridge boasts an impressive metal structure and offers breathtaking panoramic views of the Douro River and the city.
+During the crossing, visitors can appreciate the beauty of the riverbanks and the urban landscape.
+Walking along the upper deck, 60 meters high, provides a unique experience, with the sound of the water and the coming and going of boats.
+It's a perfect spot for photos, especially at sunrise or sunset, when the colors reflect on the tranquil waters of the Douro.

 2

-The Infante D. Henrique Museum stands out for its rich collection dedicated to Portugal's maritime history and the legacy of the Discoveries.
-With exhibitions on navigation, cartography and exploration, the museum brings to life the adventures and innovations of Portuguese navigators.
-Participants will be able to see models of historic ships, navigational instruments and maps that illustrate the importance of the sea in shaping national identity.
-The space is interactive and educational, ideal for families and history lovers.
+The Infante D. Henrique Museum stands out for its rich collection dedicated to the maritime history of Portugal and the legacy of the Discoveries.
+With exhibitions on navigation, cartography, and exploration, the museum brings to life the adventures and innovations of Portuguese navigators.
+Participants can appreciate models of historical ships, navigational instruments, and maps that illustrate the importance of the sea in shaping national identity.
+The space is interactive and educational, ideal for families and history buffs.

 3